loginom/loginom-help-en-omegat/data/integration/connections/list/postgresql.md

 It is used for connection to the PostgreSQL database and its operation.

-> **Примечание:** с помощью этого подключения также можно работать с базами данных Greenplum и Arenadata, которые основаны на PostgreSQL.
+> **Note:** This connection can also enable to work with Greenplum and  Arenadata databases that are based on PostgreSQL.

 ## Connection Parameters